There are three time slots available seven days a week.

 You will need one or two adult parking attendants.
 They need to arrive 60 minutes prior to the wedding and will receive instruction the night of the rehearsal; please have them attend.

 You will need an adult bell ringer or two.
 The bell ringers help the children ring the bells (they take a little muscle to get started).
 The bells are rung at the pronouncement of Husband and Wife.
 Please ring the bells for several minutes.
 We love this special way to announce your joy.
 Guests may sign their names on the brick walls of the bell tower after ringing the bells.
 There are permanent markers in the tower.
 There is a personalized certificate signed by the bride and groom that all the children may take with them after ringing the bells.

 All rehearsals are one hour long.
 There are no exceptions.
 Make sure your wedding party is prompt and organized.

-We will show the parking attendants the parking areas (there is no parking in the cemetery, blocking the private drive between the church and the school house, or in front of the neighbor’s garage), and show the bell ringing attendants the bell tower.
+A Gardens representative will run approximately the first 30 minutes of the rehearsal.
+It is important for us to know and help run the bridal procession in the correct order to ensure everything runs smoothly for your ceremony.
+They will also show the parking attendants the parking areas (there is no parking in the cemetery, blocking the private drive between the church and the school house, or in front of the neighbor’s garage) and show the bell ringing attendants the bell tower.